ishraqisheree99/QuickNotes/README.md

-#"QuickNotes – Simple & Powerful"
+# QuickNotes – Simple & Powerful

 Your go-to notes app for jotting down ideas, tasks, and lists instantly.
 Clean, fast, and intuitive—built with Android Studio & Java.
 Never forget a thought again! ✏️✔️